pkuehnel/TeslaSolarCharger/README.md

 **Note:** These values are not needed.
 They are just used to show additional information.

 #### Install and setup BLE API
-To go around Teslas API limitations you can use Bluetooth (BLE) to control your car.
-You can do this either by using the same device as your TSC is running on or by using a separate device.
+To go around Teslas API limitations, you can use Bluetooth (BLE) to control your car.
+You can do this either by using the same device as your TSC is running on, or by using a separate device.
 Note: The device needs to be placed near the car.

 ##### Install BLE API on the same device as TSC
-To setup the BLE API on the same device as your TSC is running on, you need to add the following lines to your docker-compose.yml:
+To set up the BLE API on the same device as your TSC is running on, you need to add the following lines to your docker-compose.yml:

 ```yaml
 services: